Aaron Seton

-Aaron Seton is an Australian racing driver.
+Aaron Seton (born 2 July 1998) is an Australian racing driver.
 He is the son of former Australian Touring Car Championship winner Glenn Seton, and grandson of former Bathurst 1000 winner Barry Seton.

 Biography

 He debuted in the Dunlop Super2 Series for Matt Stone Racing in 2021.

-He is scheduled to drive in the 2022 Bathurst 1000 driving alongside Jack Le Brocq for Matt Stone Racing.
+He competed in the 2022 Bathurst 1000 driving alongside Jack Le Brocq for Matt Stone Racing, becoming the first third-generation driver to compete in the Bathurst 1000.